akimwong/1_OnPremise/Journey/001/03_Regression/01_Titanic/Readme.md

 # II.
 APPROACH:
-The proposed problem is estimated as binary estimation: Survives (1) - Dies (0)
+The proposed problem is estimated as binary classification: Survives (1) - Dies (0)

 Before we open the dataset and start working on the available features, we will see the conditions necessary to survive in a catastrophic situation.
 This can be used to determine the significance of the features available (or the features needed if we start from scratch without any dataset of features)